kaigan94/my-portfolio/README.md

 ## 📌 Future Additions

 - Add more projects
-- Possibly rebuild in React or Astro
+- Possibly rebuild in React
 - Add animations with GSAP or Framer Motion

 ---